Polymer Clay Christmas Village

 Start by kneading a small piece of polymer clay.
 It’s best to work on a piece of parchment paper, because the colour from the clay tends to leave residue on a work surface and transfer to the next colour you work on.
 Take care to make sure your hands and tools are clean when you switch colours too.

-Use your fingers to form a cube shape and then flatten one side into a roof.
-Try to make them slightly different sizes, some shorter, some taller, some wider, some smaller for variation.
+Begin my kneading your clay and softening it.
+Use your fingers to form a cube shape for the base of the house and then flatten the top into a roof to make your polymer clay miniature house.
+Try to make the houses slightly different sizes, some shorter, some taller, some wider, some smaller for variation.
 Mine were about 1-1.5 cm wide, and about 2 cm tall at the peak of the roof.

 For the round window, use the end of a lollipop stick.